merwaaan/megado/notes.md

 # Game-specific bugs

-- Sunset Riders: the palettes become greenish on the menu screen (switches back to normal after a few seconds in-game).

-- Tiny Toon Adventures - Acme All-Stars: the palettes become greenish on the menu screen.

-- Tiny Toon Adventures - Buster's Hidden Treasure: the palettes become greenish in-game.

 - Columns:
   - the sega boot animation only appears in Release builds (Visual Studio specific) (no SEGA logo with clang either in release and debug).